Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 Symptoms of heat cramps include:

-• Painful muscle spasms, usually in the legs but is possible in abdomen
+1. Painful muscle spasms, usually in the legs but possibly in the abdomen

 To treat heat cramps: